VapiAI/client-sdk-python/README.md

 from vapi_python import Vapi
 ```

-Then, create a new instance of the Vapi class, passing your API Key as a parameter to the constructor:
+Then, create a new instance of the Vapi class, passing your Web Client Key as a parameter to the constructor:

 ```python
 vapi = Vapi(api_key='your-api-key')